OsqNie/ai_analytics/README.md

 # Data Science Project Initializer

-A simple bash utility to quickly create standardized data science project structures with Finnish instructions and workflows.
+A simple bash utility to quickly create standardized data science project structures and videcode analytics on the fly.

+## Introduction

+Traditional data science is all about careful exploration of the data and tailored analytics.
+This repo lets you take your hands off the wheel and videcode the basic analyses in minutes.
+It creates a relatively standardized starting point for any new data science project from which to continue either yourself or by riffing with AI.

+Created for Claude Code, but works with any modern AI coding IDE, such as Cursor or VSCode Copilot.

+The main problem for using AI with data science is the conformation to your preferred workflows.
+This repo sets up a standardised file structure and ways of working across your data science project.
+Happy coding!

 ## Features